TrudAX/denistrunin-blog/src/draft/performanceD365-tierperf/index.md

 ### Performance testing

 You will see this advice in every Microsoft presentation, if you need to measure performance, always use Tier2+ instances.
+Also performance testing should not be considered as one off excersise, the test should define some measures and a way to monitor them

 ### Applications servers